 Of course, having expectations when finally arriving at the destination you’ve been swooning over for six months is par for the course.
 By all means, have some can’t-miss activities planned for when you arrive.
 But we promise if you adopt the attitude of “we’re here, what’s the rush?” you’ll find yourself experiencing things beyond your wildest dreams.
 Give yourself a day to throw that itinerary out the window, leave your phone in the room, and just live.
 It may sound terrifying but when you let yourself be in the moment, you’ll see how natural it can be able to strike up a conversation with someone who calls your vacation destination home.
 When you do, here’s what to ask.

 Start your inquisition with “Where would you…”

 First and foremost, you’re looking for THEIR idea of a good time - not something they think YOU would want to do.
-Capiche?
-You can spin this question to fit in the kind of activities you’re looking to do of course.
-Ask, where would you: find yourself on a friday night, take a date you were trying to impress, eat if it was your last day on Earth?
+You can spin this question to fit in the kind of activities you’re looking to do.
+Ask, where would you: find yourself on a Friday night?
+Take a date you were trying to impress?
+Eat if it was your last day on Earth?
+Escape from the tourist crowds?
 This approach helps encourage them throw out their automated responses and get invested in helping you have a good time.
 Showing interest in the individual makes them interested in you!
 Avoid: you all, people around here, etc.